markasch/kfBIPq/README.md

 # Kalman Filters: from Bayes to Inverse Problems

-Jupyter/Quarto Book on Kalman Filters, and their use in data assimilation and in the solution of inverse problems.
+Jupyter/Quarto Book on Kalman Filters and their use

+- in data assimilation, and
+- in the solution of inverse problems.

-The published book can be consulted at its [webpage](https://markasch.github.io/kfBIPq/)
+The published book can be consulted on its [webpage](https://markasch.github.io/kfBIPq/)

 ## Credits